-Meet with our Client Development Manager in one of our studios, or remotely, to meet TEG and learn more about our services.
-Tour our facilities, have your questions answered, and learn how our services may be a good fit for you.
-Once you are contracted and onboard with us, the fun begins!
+Meet with our Client Development Manager in one of our studios or remotely, to meet TEG and learn more about our services.

 Technical Review with Patternmaker

-Meet with your Patternmaker and fill them in on each of your designs.
-Bring your sketches, reference garments, and pictures, for an in-depth review of your collection, designs, and aesthetic.
-With your TEG Specification Sheet, they will ask you any questions you may not know to include, and help ensure they understand your vision precisely.
+Meet with your Patternmaker and review each of your designs technically.
+Bring your sketches, reference garments, and pictures, for an in-depth review of your collection.

 1st Patterns and Samples

-Let our team do it’s magic, creating your first patterns and samples for each of your designs.
-All work is completed in-house by our team, some of the best pattern and sample makers to be found, with the fabric you provide for each design.
+Let our in-house development team do it’s magic, creating your first patterns and samples for each of your designs.

 Fitting and Adjustments

-Either in-person or remotely, review the fit of your first samples on a fit model with your pattern maker, to ensure that the design is exactly to your specifications, and this is a time to make any adjustments if necessary.
+Either in-person or remotely, review the fit of your first samples on a fit model with your pattern maker.

 TEG Production Process